allegroai/clearml-docs/docs/clearml_data.md

 **We believe Data is not code**.
 It should not be stored in a git tree, because progress on datasets is not always linear.
 Moreover, it can be difficult and inefficient to find on a git tree the commit associated with a certain version of a dataset.

-The data usage in experiments needs to have high observability and needs to be understood, not just by data scientists.
+A `clearml-data` dataset is a collection of files, stored on a central storage location (S3 \ GS \ Azure \ Network Storage).

-`clearml-data` allows to easily create new flexible datasets, from which users can add and remove files.
-These datasets can be retrieved simply from any machine with physical or network access to the data.
-Additionally, datasets can be set up to inherit from other datasets, so data lineages can be created, and users can track when and how their data changes.
+Datasets can be set up to inherit from other datasets, so data lineages can be created, and users can track when and how their data changes.<br/>

-`clearml-data` utilizes existing object storage like S3/GS/Azure and even plain file system shares.

-Datasets are stored in a binary differential format, allowing storage optimization and networking.
+Dataset changes are stored using differentiable storage, meaning a version will store the change-set from its previous dataset parents

 Local copies of datasets are always cached, so the same data never needs to be downloaded twice.
+When a dataset is pulled it will automatically pull all parent datasets and merge them into one output folder for you to work with

 ClearML-data offers two interfaces:
 - `clearml-data` - CLI utility for creating, uploading, and managing datasets.